d8corp/rune-hub-react/README.md

 }
 ```

-The returned function is memoized and stable across re-renders, making it safe to use in dependency arrays.

 ### useRune
 ###### [🏠︎](#index) / [API](#api) / useRune [↑](#useaction) [↓](#useslot)

-**Subscribe to a Rune and trigger re-renders when its value changes.**

 Uses `useSyncExternalStore` for proper synchronization with React's rendering cycle.
 Automatically subscribes to the Rune's slot and unsubscribes on unmount.

 ```tsx
 import { rune } from 'rune-hub'